John Bredenkamp: Role in Zimbabwe

 Bredenkamp's career took off in earnest during the late 1970s when he became deeply involved in the commercial affairs of the embargoed UDI regime in Rhodesia.
-It has been claimed that he effectively ran the finances of the Rhodesian armed forces during the later stages of the Bush War.
+It has been claimed that he effectively ran the finances of the Rhodesian Security Forces during the later stages of the Bush War.
 In this capacity, he brokered export sales of Rhodesian products (mainly tobacco) and used the proceeds to fund the purchase of munitions and military equipment.
 His "sanctions busting" deals (often involving complex barter transactions) sustained the UDI regime for far longer than would otherwise have been possible.
 These deals were entirely legal under Rhodesian law.

 After independence in 1980, Bredenkamp left Zimbabwe and moved his base of operations to Belgium.
 However, he remained involved in commodity trading and defence procurement.
 He made himself useful in certain quarters.
 In 1984 he made his peace with the rulers of the new Zimbabwe and was able to return home.
 Zimbabwe provided a hospitable base for Bredenkamp's dealings with customers in Africa and the Middle East.
 These dealings made Bredenkamp and his associates very wealthy men.
 They also helped sustain the Zimbabwean economy in a time of some turbulence.

 Bredenkamp gained considerable clout in the political and economic affairs of Zimbabwe.
 It is known that he played a significant role in the events surrounding Zimbabwe's intervention in the DRC between 1998 and 2003.
 This intervention involved using the Zimbabwean army and air force to support the Kabila government in its war with rebels backed by Uganda and Rwanda.
 There appears to have been some linkage between the intervention and generous mining concessions granted by the DRC to figures in the Zimbabwe political and business elite.
 When Zimbabwe was subject to EU sanctions from 1999 onwards, the Mugabe regime was able to call on sanctions busting expertise from the UDI era to keep its armed forces supplied.